 Camping is available by permit in 4-person A-frame shelters behind the beach, available for $50/night (non-residents) or $30/night (Hawaii residents).
 The minimal shelters amount to a small screened room with wooden sleeping platforms.

 Hapuna is 31 miles north of Kailua-Kona along the Kohala Coast, near the 69 mile marker on Highway 19.
-The beach entrance is just south of the Hapuna Beach Prince Hotel.
-Less than a mile south of Mauna Kea Beach , there is a wonderful shoreline trail linking the two beaches.
+The beach entrance is just south of the Westin Hapuna Beach Resort.
+Less than a mile south of Mauna Kea Beach , there is a wonderful shoreline trail linking the two beaches, part of the Ala Kahakai Trail.
 If you have a little extra time, this is a nice trail with stunning ocean views.

 What's your favorite Big Island beach?
 We're always curious what our readers have to say.